Do I need life insurance for a mortgage?

 If you have no partner or dependants, then mortgage cover probably isn’t essential.

-Considerations when applying for life insurance
+Considerations when applying to life insurance

-When you apply for life insurance, you will be asked a few questions about your health and lifestyle to determine how much you will need to pay each month.
 In certain circumstances, you might be asked to complete a life insurance medical exam covering factors such as your weight, blood pressure and family medical history to estimate your risk of developing health problems.
 If a medical exam is required, your insurer will contact you to make arrangements and there will be no cost to you.

 If you’re a smoker or an ex-smoker, you may be worried about how smoking affects life insurance.
 You will probably have to pay higher premiums, which might drop once you have given up for a certain length of time – usually one to five years.
 Most insurers put vaping in the same category as smoking.